Chefs prepare, cook and present food.

-You could work in hotels, restaurants, schools, colleges, the NHS or the armed forces.
-Your day-to-day tasks may include:
+You could work in hotels, restaurants, pubs, schools, colleges, cruise ships, the NHS or the armed forces.

 - cooking and presenting food creatively

-- monitoring food production to maintain quality and consistent portion sizes
+- monitoring production to maintain quality and consistent portion sizes

-- making sure that food is served promptly
+- working under pressure to make sure food is served on time

 Starter: £13,000 (trainee chef)